drew-ferrell/bare-bones/README.md

 # bare-bones
 Bare bones Gene Ontology enrichment is written in Python3 to conduct hyper- geometric testing between experimental *Arabidopsis thaliana* gene sets and *A. thaliana*, GOSLIM Gene Ontology database.
+Bare Bones has been tested on a Windows machine.

 Use `example.py` as a guide on how to implement `structures.py`, `set_parameters.py` and `enrichment.py`.